 King of Prussia, PA 19406

-Adult Probation and Parole Services in Lancaster County, PA – Find out more information on this website about the Office of Administrative services, coordinated services, standard supervision, Impaired Driver Program, community resources, and special offender services.
+The website helps Lancaster County residents learn about coordinated services, standard supervision, Impaired Driver Program, community resources, and special offender services.
 This site also has information on supervision programs, including interstate and inter-county transfers.